AbdooOwd/AbdooOS/docs/devlog.md

 Ok, I got problems with linking, compiling, filenames...
 But now I coded an entry point in C instead of Assmebly.
 Noice, progress.

+I FINALLY GOT A BOOTING BOOT SECTOR, STAGE 1 + 2.
+I GOT A WORKING KERNEL ENTRY **AND** A WORKING KERNEL!!!!11!!!1!